zingale/electron_positron_cxx/README.md

 integrals, and follows the notation from Timmes and Arnett 1999 for the forms of the thermodynamic quantities.

-To get good results, this uses 128-bit precision, relying on GCC's `__float128` implementation.
+To get good results, this can use 128- or 256-bit precision.

+Overall, this code is slow, and it is mainly intended to be used to tabulate EOS properties.

 ## Requirements